Centre-Chapelle des Buis: Environment

 Numerous parks and promenades make up the district's natural urban environment.
 Among the best-known are the Promenade Chamars, Parc Micaud, Square Saint-Amour and Parc Granvelle.
 The area also boasts century-old plane trees in Chamars, forming a veritable "petit bois", home to numerous species of birds, including crows, pigeons and sparrows.
 In addition to the natural spaces, the town also makes a point of creating "shrub-sculptures" to embellish the town center.

 Local personalities

-The majority of famous Bisontins were born in this district, for a total of nearly 200 characters:
+The majority of famous Bisontins were born in this district: